 - Even if you don’t use the battery it will degrade

-- They are sensitive to extreme high temperatures and will degrade quicker.
+- They are sensitive to extremely high temperatures and will degrade quicker.

-Storage – When storing a Lithium Ion battery, you have to be careful.
-As we discussed above Lithium will hold a charge for a long time, but when sitting around the charge will become less.
-If the charge drops below the safety level where the battery can be safely charged, the charger will not charge the battery and now it will be dead with no way to bring it back to life.
-So when you store these batteries make sure you have a full charge and take them out every other month to use.
+Storage – When you store these batteries make sure you have a full charge and take them out every other month to use.
 Just to make sure it doesn’t fall below the safety level.
-Also, store you batteries in a cool dry place.
+Also, store your batteries in a cool dry place.

 Memory – Lithium Ion batteries do not have a memory.